4 min read

 Put Them in Action

-Now that you have your financial statement analyses done, it’s time to put that knowledge into action.
+Now that you have your financial statement analysis done, it’s time to put that knowledge into action.
 Now that you can see where your profits are the highest, you can begin to replicate the parameters that caused that spike in your trend analysis.

 From your benchmark analysis, you know where you are on the road to success, and can work to meet new goals based on what you learned from your competitors.